Cervical Cancer: Understanding Causes, Symptoms, Treatments and More

 Treatments for Cervical Cancer

-The treatment you receive for cervical cancer depends on several factors, including the stage of the cancer, the presence of any underlying health conditions and your personal preference.
+The treatment you receive for your condition depends on several factors, including the stage of the cancer, the presence of any underlying health conditions and your personal preference.
 Treatment options may include:

 - Surgery: During a surgical procedure the surgeon will remove the cancerous cells or tissue from your cervix.
 Surgery may include a partial or radical hysterectomy, in which doctors remove your cervix or uterus and possibly part of your vagina and surrounding lymph nodes, depending on how advanced the cancer is and whether or not it has spread beyond your cervix.